ArjunBhuptani/HappyChainNPM/README.md

 ### .initializeApp(apiKey, apiSecret)

 Initializes your happychain app.
-It is strongly recommended that developers use initializeApp() instead of manually incluing key and secret information in their api calls.
+It is strongly recommended that developers use initializeApp() instead of manually including key and secret information in their api calls.

 Example: